Qualified Domestic Relations Order

 - divide retirement or pension plans accumulated during the marriage when a divorce is granted.

-Sometimes an IRA can be divided without the need for a QDRO, and using transfer forms provided by the plan.
+Sometimes an IRA can be divided without the need for a QDRO by using transfer forms provided by the plan.

 Some pension plans may allow transfer of benefits to a spouse, former spouse, child, or other dependent.
 Some retirement and pension plans allow the recipient to leave the remainder to a child.
 Sometimes benefits under a pension plan terminate upon the remarriage of the recipient spouse.

-Is There a Limit on What Percentage of the Retirement Plan Benefit that can be Assigned to Someone Else Under a QDRO?
+Is there a limit on the percentage of the retirement plan benefit that can be assigned to someone else under a QDRO?

-The federal law does not impose a limit.
+Federal law does not impose a limit.
 An alternate payee can receive all or part of the participant’s benefits.
-An alternate payee is the spouse, former spouse, child, or other dependent of the “participant” as identified in the QDRO.
-The participant is the employee covered by the retirement plan.

-A Qualified Domestic Relations Order (QDRO) can be used to assign future / or current retirement benefits as part of a property settlement, or to pay a support obligation.
+A QDRO can be used to assign future or current retirement benefits as part of a property settlement.
+A QDRO can also be used to pay a support obligation.

 - The plan summary booklet for each pension

 - The plan document (full set of the rules) for each pension.
-(The rules for most government pensions will be in the law and regulations and can be found at a law library.)
+The rules for most government pensions will be in the law and regulations.

 - Proof of your relationship (and that of your child or children) to the plan participant.